Quantelect/quantelect-landing-page/README.md

 To get a local copy up and running, follow these simple steps.

 ### Prerequisites
-- A web server with PHP support (e.g., Apache, Nginx)
-- Git
-- Netlify account for deployment
+- A Netlify account for deployment
+- Node.js installed on your local machine

 ### Installation
 1. **Clone the repository:**